subifire5/GitLab/answers.md

 git merge top_N
 ```

+I'd expect test to be merged into top_N, or top_N to be merged into test.
+Probably test into top_N, so that top_N is updated with info from test.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+I'd expect top_ten to be merged into test branch
+test branch would change

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?